observablehq/framework/examples/loader-google-bigquery/src/index.md

 }
 ```

-For the data loader to authenticate with the Google Bigquery API, you will need to set several environment variables containing secret credentials.
+For the data loader to authenticate with the Google BigQuery API, you will need to set several environment variables containing secret credentials.
 If you use GitHub, you can use [secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to set environment variables; other platforms provide similar functionality for continuous deployment.
 For local development, we use the `dotenv` package, which allows environment variables to be defined in a `.env` file which lives in the project root and looks like this:

 ```
 BQ_PROJECT_ID="123456789-abc"